 We receive some of it from third parties (like when you have clicked on an ad to reach our website).

 When you use our Services, we collect information from you in a number of ways.
 For instance, we ask you to provide your name and email address to submit an enquiry.
 We also maintain your marketing preferences and the emails and other communications that you send us or otherwise contribute, such as customer support inquiries or posts to our customer message boards or forums.
 You might also provide us with information in other ways, including by responding to surveys, submitting a form or participating in contests or similar promotions.

 Sometimes we require you to provide us with information for contractual or legal reasons.
 For example, we may ask you to select your jurisdiction when you make an enquiry to determine if, and how much, tax we need to collect from you.
 We’ll normally let you know when information is required, and the consequences of failing to provide it.
-If you do not provide personal information when requested, you may not be able to use our Services if that information is necessary to provide you with the service or if we are legally required to collect it.
+You do not have to provide us with your personal information if you do not want to.
+Although, if you do not provide personal information when requested, you may not be able to access some parts of our Website or use our Services if that information is necessary to provide you with the service or if we are legally required to collect it.

 b.
 Personal information obtained from your use of our Services